Susana Baca: Reviews

-According to several important critics Baca is more than just an Afro-Peruvian diva.
+According to several important critics, Baca is more than just an Afro-Peruvian diva.

 Michael Heumann from Stylus Magazine says: "Maria Lando put Susana Baca on the world music map.
 Since then, she has released a number of very popular albums, most on Luaka Bop, and all of incredibly high quality."

 Timothy G. Merello from PopMatters said of her performance in Old Town School of Folk Music, Chicago: "Susana Baca, more than just a singer, is a poet, a historian, a spelunker and explorer of Afro-Peruvian folklore and music [...] she and her band entertain, educate and entrance a sold out crowd with a musical melange of rhythms, melodies, beats, and dance."

 While Deanne Sole, also from PopMatters, says of Baca's 2009 album Seis Poemas (Six Poems): "After watching Peruvian singer Susana Baca perform on an open stage in burning heat with malfunctioning equipment, one can't help but respect Baca not only as a voice but as a performer, as a person [...]
 Seis Poemas, a small album but a charming one."

 Baca founded the Instituto Negrocontinuo (Black Continuum Institute) in her seafront home in Chorrillos, to foster the collection, preservation and creation of Afro-Peruvian culture, music and dance.

 Awards

-In 2001, she received a nomination for the Grammy Award for "Best Traditional Tropical Latin Album" for her album Canto.
+In 2001, Baca received a nomination for the Grammy Award for "Best Traditional Tropical Latin Album" for her album Canto.

-In 2002, Susana Baca won the Latin Grammy Award for Best Folk Album, for her album Lamento Negro.
+In 2002, she won the Latin Grammy Award for Best Folk Album, for her album Lamento Negro.

 In November 2011, she won the second Latin Grammy of her career for her collaboration with urban group Calle 13 on the song "Latinoamérica", which was recorded in Peru, also featuring Brazilian singer-songwriter Maria Rita and Colombian recording artist Totó la Momposina.

+In 2017, she received Peru's National Culture Award.

-Her 2020 album A Capella was nominated for Best Folk Album at the 21st Annual Latin Grammy Awards.
-She ended up winning the award and said she dedicated it to the young Peruvian specially those who work on building Perú higher every day.
+Baca's 2020 album A Capella was nominated for Best Folk Album at the 21st Annual Latin Grammy Awards.
+She ended up winning the award and said she dedicated it to the Peruvian youth, specially those who work on building Perú higher every day.